 - > At 50 % curing consideration will be given to commencing maintenance of grass lands for bushfire mitigation. - > At 60 % curing grassland fuel management will be prioritised by ACT Government land managers within identified zones. - > At 70% curing Grassland IAPZ's must meet the following: - 200mm maximum grass height (Grass height is recorded by measuring from the base of the grass to the top of the seed head.
-This measurement is then averaged across the area being assessed.) - Across 80% of the IAPZ.
+This measurement is then averaged across the area being assessed.) - Across 80% of the IAPZ (100% in IAPZs established after 2022).
 Concession may be made in consultation and with approval from ESA.